What Does An Executive Coach Do?

 You can always be better

 Even simple skills require mastery but the good news is everyone can get better at both.
 We can all employ active listening that makes people feel valued.
 We can strive to use incisive questions that challenge assumptions and deepen understanding.
-Through this we can all be part of unlocking people’s potential.
-Knowing this inspires me to keep practicing these skills and helping people become more effective at achieving their goals.
+Through this, we can all be part of unlocking people’s potential.
+Knowing this inspires me to keep practising these skills and helping people become more effective at achieving their goals.

 References